AREAL-GT/embrs/docs_raw/log_files.md

 }
 ```

-## Agent Log File
+## Agent Logs
-- If your imported user code registered any agents with the sim ([see Custom Control Classes: Agents](user_code:agents)) you will also see the `agents.msgpack` file inside the run folder.
+- If your imported user code registered any agents with the sim ([see Custom Control Classes: Agents](user_code:agents)) you will see `agent_logs.parquet` inside each run folder.
-- This captures the location of all agents during the simulation.
-- This file will be loaded by the visualization tool to display agent locations during the simulation.
+- This captures the location of all agents during the simulation and is used by the visualization tool to display agent positions.